jsoulier/voxel_raytracer/README.md

 #### Shaders

-Shaders are prebuilt.
+Shaders are precompiled.
-To build locally, install [SDL_shadercross](https://github.com/libsdl-org/SDL_shadercross) to your path
+To build locally, add [SDL_shadercross](https://github.com/libsdl-org/SDL_shadercross) to your path